 The 6-speed manual is the better variant to drive as the gear changes prompt some quick action.
 You have power at your disposal and the Yaris boasts a strong mid-range too, making the drive more enjoyable.
 However, we do see many buyers opting for the CVT for its smoothness and convenience.
 The ride is comfortable even though the suspension is stiffer than what we expected.
 But you don't get thrown around when you take it on rough roads.
 It's calm and collected and will do well on our broken or potholed roads.
 So it is a compelling entrant to the segment - with its own very specific character.
 The strong feature list and great safety options really put the Yaris in a league of its own.
 All the features though will come at a price and we won't be surprised if the Yaris is priced higher than its rivals.

-So expect it to start at around ₹ 8.5-9 lakh and go all the way up to ₹ 13 lakh.
+The prices of the Yaris start from ₹ 8.75 lakh going all the way up to ₹ 14.07 lakh.
 The idea is to fit smack in between the Etios and Corolla sedans in Toyota's portfolio.
 The Yaris sets the bar high, though, for its rivals, when it comes to safety features, as also a few firsts, in segment features.
 So it will set some benchmarks in terms of features and safety.
 But it won't be the car for spirited or sporty driving.
-Now we await the prices, which will help decide how successful it will eventually be, though Toyota's strong brand and popularity will certainly play a part.

 Photo Credit: Pawan Dagia